pelias/leaflet-plugin/CONTRIBUTING.md

 100% compatibility yet.

 Our testing infrastructure is the same as Leaflet core.
 It uses [Node](http://nodejs.org/), and the [Jake](http://jakejs.com/) Javascript build tool.
-To set up the test system, install Node then run the following commands in the project root to install Jake:
+To set up the test system, install Node, then install project dependencies from npm into the project root:

 ```
-npm install -g jake
 npm install
 ```

-To run the tests from the command line, install [PhantomJS](http://phantomjs.org/) (and make sure it's in your `PATH`), then run:
+To run the tests from the command line:

 ```
-jake test
+npm test
 ```

 To run the tests in a browser manually, open `spec/index.html`.